Hair fall/ khalitya

 The vitiated Doshas getting Sthanasamshraya in their respective Dhatus presents some of the symptoms which are known as Purvarupa.

 In the case of Khalitya, no specific Purvarupa has been described.
-According to Ayurvedic literature, in such cases appearance of the symptoms in a very mild form may be considered Purvarupa.
-In this way, occasional loss of some hairs may be considered Purvarupa of Khalitya.
+According to Ayurvedic literature, in such cases appearance of the symptoms in very mild form may be considered as Purvarupa.
+In this way, occasional loss of some hairs may be considered as Purvarupa of Khalitya.

 RUPA :